slatedocs/slate/source/includes/api/_api.md

 ## Introduction
 The Sensum Emotion AI API enables you to access our emotional intelligence platform.
 Our API is designed to be RESTful, responding to HTTP requests with bodies in JSON format.
 All requests require that the `Content-Type: application/json` be specified.
 The API is also cross-origin resource sharing ready.
-The Emotion AI SDKs handle many of these requests and responses natively.
+The Emotion AI SDK handles many of these requests and responses natively.
 It can however be useful to utilise the API directly.

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 ## URI Structure

 The Sensum Emotion AI API uses URI resources to provide access to its services.
 To use a RESTful API, your application will use HTTP Methods(GET, POST, etc.) to request and parse a response.
-The Emotion AI API uses JSON for communication between your aplication and the server.
+The Emotion AI API uses JSON for communication between your application and the server.

 An example URI:
 <a href="">https://api.sensum.co/v0/testData</a>